 Getting to Know Your Inner Critic: How Internal Family Systems Therapy Creates Lasting Change

 Think about the last time you felt conflicted about a decision.
 Part of you wanted to take a risk, while another part urged caution.
-Part of you craved connection, while another part wanted to retreat into solitude.
-These aren't signs of instability.
-They're evidence of your internal family of parts, each with their own perspective and wisdom.
+Part of you craved connection, while another part avoided responding to texts.

 Understanding the Inner Critic Through the IFS Lens

-For many of my LGBTQ+ clients in Philadelphia, the inner critic absorbed harmful messages from family, peers, religious communities, or broader culture about what it means to be queer or trans.
+If you’re LGBTQ, your inner critic may have absorbed harmful messages from family, peers, religious communities, or broader culture about what it means to be queer.
 The critic then internalized these messages and uses them to try to keep you safe by encouraging you to hide parts of yourself, conform to expectations, or preemptively criticize yourself before others can.

-The transformation that happens through Internal Family Systems therapy is different from other approaches because it doesn't try to argue with, suppress, or override the inner critic.
+The transformation that happens through Internal Family Systems therapy is different from other approaches because it doesn't try to argue with or override the inner critic.
 Instead, IFS facilitates a relationship between your Self and this critical part.
 Here's how that process unfolds in my practice.

 The first shift happens when you stop viewing your inner critic as the enemy.
 In our sessions together, I guide you in approaching this part with genuine curiosity.
 What is it afraid would happen if it stopped criticizing you?
 How long has it been doing this job?
 What does it really want for you underneath all the harsh words?